Premiere logo icon

 You will often have much more footage than you need imported and there will be a lot of files to sort through.
 Using the Search Bar to look for clips can be helpful to quickly find specific clips you need.

-1. Near the top of the Project Pane, click in the search bar next to the small Magnifying Glass.
+1. Near the top of the Project Panel, click in the search bar next to the small Magnifying Glass.

 2. Type in a word or number that has been assigned to a clip as part of the name.
 If they are numbered, for example, search for the number of the clip you want to find, like "3".